- Summary: a pagan festival celebrating the start of summer

 Beltane is the Gaelic name for the festivities that are normally celebrated on or around the 1st May in Gaelic cultures such as Ireland, Scotland, and the Isle of Man.
 The first day of May is widely celebrated across the Northern hemisphere as a festival to mark the end of spring and the beginning of summer.
 Historians believe that May Day, or Beltane, has been an important date for thousands of years, and long predates the arrival of Christianity in Europe.
-Beltane was almost certainly a pagan Gaelic festival marking the approach of summer, although it had largely diminished to a cultural observance in most areas by the nineteenth-century.
+Beltane was almost certainly a pagan Gaelic festival marking the approach of summer, although it had largely diminished to a string of loosely connected local observances in most areas by the nineteenth-century.
 However, it has seen a revival during the twentieth-century by modern Celtic paganism, and particularly through participation by Wiccans.
-Beltane is typically celebrated in the modern age either as a cultural event in Ireland and northern Britain, or as a festival by contemporary pagans across the Northern hemisphere.
+Beltane is typically celebrated in the modern age either as a more background event in Ireland and northern Britain, or as a festival by contemporary pagans across the Northern hemisphere.
 Pagans in the Southern hemisphere often celebrate Beltane around the 1st November, due its connection with the approach of summer.

 In both ancient and modern pagan thought, Beltane is considered to be one of the four major Gaelic festivals throughout the year, along with Samhain (1st November), Imbolc (1st February) and Lammas (1st August).
 These festivals are important because they mark the change of the seasons, and the cycle of life and death in the natural world.
 At the heart of pagan belief is the relationship between humanity and nature, and the importance of maintaining a respect for the world around us.
 The festival of Beltane enables humans to celebrate the coming of summer, fertility and natural abundance, and to ensure that they recognise themselves as part of nature rather than alienated from it.